Jerod Mayo

-Jerod Andrew Mayo Sr. (born February 23, 1986) is an American professional football coach and former linebacker who played in the National Football League (NFL) for eight seasons with the New England Patriots.
+Jerod Andrew Mayo Sr. (born February 23, 1986) is an American former professional football coach and former linebacker who played in the National Football League (NFL) for eight seasons with the New England Patriots.
 He also served as the head coach of the Patriots in 2024.
-Mayo played college football for the Tennessee Volunteers, receiving first-team All-SEC honors in 2007, and was selected by the Patriots 10th overall in the 2008 NFL draft.
+Mayo played college football for the Tennessee Volunteers, receiving first-team All-SEC honors in 2007.
+He was selected by the Patriots 10th overall in the 2008 NFL draft.

 During his playing career, Mayo was named Defensive Rookie of the Year, earned first-team All-Pro honors in 2010 after leading the league in tackles, and received two Pro Bowl selections.
-Mayo rejoined the Patriots to serve as the inside linebackers coach, a position he held from 2019 to 2023.
+He rejoined the Patriots to be the inside linebackers coach, a position he held from 2019 to 2023.
 In 2024, he was named head coach, but was fired after one season.

 Early life

 Mayo was born in Hampton, Virginia.
 He attended Kecoughtan High School in Hampton, where he earned three letters in football as a linebacker and a running back.
-As a senior, Mayo recorded 110 tackles, including 18 for loss, and two interceptions.
+As a senior, he recorded 110 tackles, including 18 for loss and two interceptions.
 Also playing running back for seven games, he picked up 1,245 rushing yards and scored 13 touchdowns and five two-point conversions during his final campaign.
 As a junior, he recorded 68 tackles including 22 for loss, four interceptions and three sacks and earned first-team All-District, All-Area and All-Region honors.
 Considered a four-star recruit by Rivals.com, Mayo ranked eleventh among outside linebackers nationwide.

-He chose Tennessee over North Carolina State, Purdue, Virginia, and Virginia Tech.
+He chose University of Tennessee over North Carolina State, Purdue, Virginia, and Virginia Tech.

 Jerod's younger brother, Deron Mayo, was a linebacker for the Calgary Stampeders of the Canadian Football League.